Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_41.md

-# Copying Recently Modified Files Within the Last 4 Day
+# Copying Recently Modified Files Within the Last 4 Days

 The objective of this code is to filter files only from the source directory (excluding subdirectories) that were modified within the last 4 days and copy those files to a specified destination folder.